sfackler/rust-postgres/README.md

 }
 ```

+**Note**
+Prepared statements should be use for any query which contains user-specified
+data, as they provided the functionality to safely imbed that data in the request.

+More on [prepared statements] (https://en.wikipedia.org/wiki/Prepared_statement).

 ### Transactions
 The `transaction` method will start a new transaction.
 It returns a
 `Transaction` object which has the functionality of a